ryansheehy0/Neo-C/Readme.md

 2. Dynamic arrays aren't built into the language.
   - Dynamic arrays(`std::vector`) and strings(`std::string`) aren't built into the language even when they are so commonly used.
 This can be annoying having to include such a common feature.
 3. There are multiple ways of making arrays with `std::array` and C-style arrays.
-  - Each style of creating arrays has different features and limitation which creates confusion and is unnecessary.
+  - Each style of creating arrays has different features and limitations, which can create confusion and unnecessary complexity.

 ### [Built in data types](#neo-c)
 - `auto`